 For the second attempt to fix this we went back to looking at the RGBM data format to see what we could do to change the input data.
 We were looking for a modification which would help the compressor avoid spending bits on things because we could “design them out” in the data format.

-For ASTC the most expensive encoding choice is deciding to include is a second plane of per-texel weights, which are needed to cope with a non-correlated data channel.
-This either costs many bits to accurately store the weights, leaving fewer for endpoint colors, or you accept less accurate texel interpolation values.
-Either of these is problematic we need both accurate endpoint and interpolation to ensure an accurate M value, and we already knew that any error in the M channel gets scaled by five times by the reconstruction process.
+For ASTC the most expensive encoding option is including a second plane of per-texel weights, which are needed to cope with a non-correlated data channel.
+This either costs many bits to accurately store the weights, leaving fewer for endpoint colors, or you accept less accurate weights which gives less accurate reconstruction.
+Either of these is problematic because we needed both accurate endpoints and interpolation to ensure an accurate M value, and we already knew that any error in the M channel gets scaled by five times by the reconstruction process.
 “Less accurate” quickly becomes a liability for this use case.
 We quickly decided we had to find a way to avoid storing a non-correlated channel in the encoded data.

 Our chosen solution here was to create a helper utility application which pre-processes the input data before compression.
 It writes a modified uncompressed image back to disk before invoking the astcenc compressor.
 This pre-processing pass iterates across the image, repacking the data block-by-block at the targeted ASTC block size.
 This repacking forces all texels in a block to use the same M value, scaling the RGB values by the necessary amount to keep the reconstructed values as close as possible to the original.
 To reduce block artifacts that are caused by rapid changes in M values, we also added a limit on how fast the M value could change across neighboring blocks.